docker-archive/global-hack-day-3/docker-pull-dry-run/README.md

        If you do not specify a REGISTRY_HOST, the command uses Docker's public registry located at registry-1.docker.io by default.

 # OPTIONS
 	-a, --all-tags=true|false
 	  Download all tagged images in the repository.
 The default is false.
 	-d, --dry-run
-	  Don't
-	--help
+	  Don't download the image layers.
+Only display the total size to be downloaded --help
 	  Print usage statement